Celtica3/ToFcC/README.md

 # ToFcC
- tower of fantasy account swapper and other utility
+tower of fantasy account swapper and other utility prototype WIP